arezazadeh/CapstoneProjectOnDiabetes/README.md

 #### Reducing False Negative
 In a medical context like diabetes diagnosis, reducing False Negatives (FN) is crucial because a FN means that a patient who actually has diabetes is wrongly classified as not having it, which could lead to a lack of treatment and severe health risks.
-Here's how the models fare in terms of minimizing FN:
+Below are the model's performance in minimizing FN:

 #### False Negatives (Lower is Better):
 1. **AdaBoost**: 106